btorreskunai/Kunai-handbook/2. Policies & Procedures/T. Expenses and Business Travel.md

 - Room service
 - Fees and tips for service providers, including baggage handlers and food servers

 Note that per diems don’t include transportation to and from each location.
-Kunai will can either make travel arrangements for our employees, or we will let employees book their own travel and then reimburse them.
+Kunai will can either make travel arrangements for the employee, or we will let the employee book their own travel and then reimburse them.

-According to the IRS recommendations, we will pay the suggested amount for a high-cost area:
+Following IRS recommendations, we will pay the suggested per diem amount for a "high-cost area":

 **$71 per day for meals and incidentals.**

-Please use your own money up front and then submit an expense reimbursement request along with all receipts. **Failure to submit the receipts and an expense report will subject your per diem money to regular taxes.**
+Please use your own money up front and then submit an expense reimbursement request along with all receipts. **Failure to submit both the receipts *and* an expense report will subject your per diem money to regular taxes.**